KaveIO/Eskapade-ROOT/README.rst

 Released: Aug 2018

+Eskapade is a light-weight, python-based data analysis framework, meant for modularizing all sorts of data analysis problems.
-Eskapade-ROOT is the ROOT extension of Eskapade.
+Eskapade-ROOT is the ROOT-based extension of Eskapade.

 Documentation